-In essence, the law governing the financial services industry was originally based on company law, with layers of detailed regulation grafted onto it.
-It has since grown into an extensive body of law in its own right.
-As a result, these Chambers have also developed a specialisation in this area.
+The law governing the financial services industry was historically little more than an adjunct to company law.
+Over the last 50 or so years it has grown into an extensive body of law in its own right.
+As a result, 4 Stone Buildings have developed a specialisation in this area.

-More recently, the restructuring of the regulatory regime, rule changes (such as the introduction of new regimes for alternative investment fund managers and for the remuneration of financial advisers) , and continuing and fast-moving developments in the financial sector, mean that timely and accurate advice is vital for those involved.
-With long experience and extensive expertise in financial services law and regulation, these Chambers are well placed to assist.
+As financial regulation continues to change and the financial sector continues to develop, sometimes rapidly, timely and accurate advice is vital for those involved.
+With long experience and extensive expertise in financial services law and regulation, our members are well placed to assist.